Usama-Tariq/Create-Manage-Cloud-Resources/README.md

 This lab is only recommended for students who have completed the labs in the Getting Started: Create and Manage Cloud Resources Quest.
 Are you up for the challenge?

-> Please make sure you review the labs in the Getting Started: Create and Manage Cloud Resources quest before starting this lab! -----RED-----
+> Please make sure you review the labs in the [Getting Started: Create and Manage Cloud Resources](https://google.qwiklabs.com/quests/120) quest before starting this lab!

 Topics tested: